Just Accepted Manuscripts

 Abstract

 The consumption of whole grains has several health benefits, however, most US consumers – including young adults – do not meet the recommended consumption intake.
 To understand the underlying factors affecting the intention and consumption of whole grain pasta, a survey based on the Theory of Planned Behavior (TPB) was developed and administered to US college students.
-The effects of message interventions on the TPB measures and other variables were also examined.
-Participants (n = 325) received different messages on the health benefits of whole grain in the forms of gain- (treatment 1) or loss-framed (treatment 2) for four weeks, or did not receive any message (control).
-We evaluated variables at two time points: Time 1 (when the first message was received, week 0) and Time 2 (one month after the intervention, week 4).
-The results suggested that attitude, subjective norm, and perceived behavioral control were positively associated with intention, and intention can accurately predict young adults' behavior.
-The framing did not affect the TPB variables.
+For four weeks, participants (n = 325) either did not receive any information (control) or received weekly messages on the health benefits of whole grain pasta (e.g., high fiber and niacin contents) in the forms of gain- (treatment 1) or loss-framed (treatment 2) information.
+Variables of the TPB model and consumers’ perceptions were investigated both at Time 1, when the first message was received (week 0), and at Time 2, one month after the intervention (week 4).
+Results from the two moments were compared.
+We found that the TPB measures and perceived usefulness were not influenced by the treatment group; however, the gain-framed message engendered greater message engagement than the loss-framed one.
+Finally, results from the structural equation model showed that attitude, subjective norms, and perceived behavioral control were positively associated with the intention to consume whole grain pasta, and the intention was a strong determinant of participants’ behavior.
+Based on our results, implications and suggestions for future studies are discussed.